pharo-open-documentation/pharo-wiki/General/Pragmas.md

 - `#method` : Returns the CompiledMethod in which the pragmas is.
 - `#arguments` : Returns the arguments of the pragmas.
 - `#argumentAt:` : Returns the value of the n-th argument of the pragma instance.
+- `#argumentNamed:`: Returns the value of the arguemnts following a subpart of the pragma selector.
+This is available since Pharo 8.
 - `#selector` : Returns the pragma selector.
 - `#methodClass` : Returns the class in which the method containing the pragma is.